mui/material-ui/packages/pigment-css-react/README.md

   });
 ```

-Note that you need to add the logic to a button by yourself.
-Here is an example of how to do it:
+Note that you'll also need to add the logic to the button—here's an example of how to do it:

 ```jsx
 function App() {